Neoleukin Therapeutics (NASDAQ:NLTX) Raised to Buy at Zacks Investment Research

-Neoleukin Therapeutics (NASDAQ:NLTX – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “buy” rating in a research report issued to clients and investors on Saturday, Zacks.com reports.
-The firm presently has a $2.75 price objective on the stock.
-Zacks Investment Research‘s target price suggests a potential upside of 18.53% from the stock’s previous close.
+Neoleukin Therapeutics (NASDAQ:NLTX – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “buy” rating in a research note issued on Saturday, Zacks.com reports.
+The brokerage presently has a $2.75 price objective on the stock.
+Zacks Investment Research‘s price target suggests a potential upside of 18.53% from the stock’s current price.

 According to Zacks, “Neoleukin Therapeutics Inc. is a biopharmaceutical company.
 It is engaged in creating next generation immunotherapies using de novo protein design technology.
 The company’s product candidate consists of NL-201 which is in clinical stage.
 Neoleukin Therapeutics Inc., formerly known as Aquinox Pharmaceuticals Inc., is based in Seattle, United States. “